 LinkedIn is more than a professional social media channel; it’s a publishing platform and a B2B marketer’s go-to for recruitment, employee engagement and industry insight.

 So when LinkedIn writes an eBook, people listen.
 And for good reason.

 Readers are treated to 30 pages of a “daily playbook for successful content marketing on LinkedIn” directly from the mouths of the experts themselves.

-LinkedIn’s content marketing manager identifies six core concepts that readers need to grasp, and also explains how to optimize every facet of your channel strategy, the metrics to measure, the content to publish and a few tips to ramp up engagement.
+LinkedIn’s content marketing manager identifies six core concepts that readers need to grasp, and also explains how to optimize every facet of your channel strategy, the metrics to measure, the interactive content to publish and a few tips to ramp up engagement.